AVEVA/AVEVA-Samples/basic_samples/IngressClientLibraries/DotNet/readme.rst

 At this point, we are ready to send OMF data to OCS, and consume it as well.
 To learn how to do this, click
 here: https://github.com/osisoft/OMF-Samples/tree/master/Tutorials/CSharp_Sds

-Cleanup: Deleting Types, Stream Views, and Streams
+Cleanup: Deleting Topics and Subscriptions
 -----------------------------------------------------

 In order to prevent a bunch of unused resources from being left behind, this